Why 1984 Won’t Be Like 1984

 I’m trying my best to avoid being chrono-centrist but man—there’s a palpable sense that things are heading the wrong way, that the culture wars are becoming all-consuming.

 In conversation I’ve been finding it refreshing to acknowledge how bleak everything seems.
 Not because I’m looking for comfort but because making that diagnosis seems important: I don’t want to just be cynical, I want things to turn around.
-I don’t want to have someone redefine any sort of collective action as socialism, and I sure as hell don’t want to relive the fascism of the 20th century.
+I don’t want to have someone redefine any sort of collective action as socialism2, and I sure as hell don’t want to relive the fascism of the 20th century.

 The mind, I learned a few years ago, tends to work well when you’re busy doing something else: When I was cycling to work the next day, it occurred to me that the meme I had so enthusiastically shared doesn’t actually say anything concrete.
 In fact, you can entirely fill it with meaning depending on to your political leanings or mood of the day.